Skip to main content

 3. Run It

 Click Run Now on your tracker.
-In about 30 seconds, you'll get a signal:
+In about 30 seconds, you'll get a result:

 {